Savelor/SQLAIRefactor/docs/NumericRoundFunctions.md

 ## CEILING()
 The CEILING() function is often applied to numeric columns to round values up, but using it directly on an indexed column makes the query non-SARGable.
-Instead, move the arithmetic to the constant side of the predicate so the column can be evaluated directly, enabling SQL Server to use an Index Seek.
+Instead, move the arithmetic to the constant side of the predicate using a proper interval condition so the column can be evaluated directly, enabling SQL Server to use an Index Seek.

 <table style="width: 100%;">
   <tr>